decipher3114/resl/docs/introduction/what-is-resl.md

 - **Dynamic Configurations**: Environment-specific settings, computed values, conditional logic
 - **Data Generation**: Test data, mock configurations, templated content
 - **API Responses**: Dynamic JSON generation with computed fields

+## 🔍 How is RESL Different from a Programming Language?

+- Programming languages offer extensive capabilities, often beyond what is needed for configuration.
+- RESL is intentionally restrictive, focusing solely on configuration and serialization tasks.
+- RESL files store data in a structured yet flexible format, designed for clarity and simplicity.
+- During runtime evaluation, RESL processes and computes the data to produce the desired output.
+- This design minimizes the risk of arbitrary code execution, ensuring safer and more predictable behavior.

 ## 💡 Philosophy